 WPI's Values Statement

 We are a community that stands for civility and respect.
 We stand for acceptance of others and champion those who may need compassion and understanding.
-We are an inclusive community that respects peaceful discord and upholds a fundamental belief that all members of our community deserve to feel safe.
+We are an inclusive community that respects peaceful discord and upholds a fundamental belief that all members of our community should feel safe.
 Our collective mix of thoughts and experiences enrich those fundamental values that have long guided our university.
-As we navigate through times of change, know that our values remain.
+As we navigate through times of change, our values remain.

 We believe that a community-wide focus on sustainable inclusive excellence is not only imperative to fostering an inclusive learning and work environment, but also elevating the impact a culture of belonging can have on the greater STEM community.
-Listed below are our institutional definitions of diversity, equity, and inclusion that serve as one of the many foundations to this important work.
+Listed below are our institutional definitions of diversity, equity, inclusion, and belonging that serve as a foundation to this important work.

 Pronoun Usage Resources

 Dialogue around gender pronouns is a small way to normalize mindfulness of our assumptions and promote gender inclusion.
 We have curated some suggested practices that we hope will help promote gender pronoun visibility and greater efforts towards creating a more inclusive and affirming WPI community.